-What to expect as your preschooler’s imagination grows
+What to expect as preschooler imagination develops

-From around three years your child might enjoy dramatic play using puppets and dress-ups, tell you very detailed stories about things that never happened, or have an imaginary friend.
-She might pretend to be a grown-up, a doctor or an astronaut.
+From around 3 years your child might enjoy dramatic play using puppets and dress-ups, tell you very detailed stories about things that never happened, or have an imaginary friend.
+Your child might also pretend to be a grown-up, a doctor or an astronaut.

 Play ideas and creative activities for preschoolers